-60 Step van (> 4,536 kgs GVWR)
+60 Step van (GVWR greater than 10,000 lbs.)

 Defines a single unit enclosed body with a GVWR greater than 4,536 kilograms and an integral driver's compartment and cargo area.
 Step vans are generally equipped with a folding driver seat mounted on a pedestal and a sliding door for easy ingress/egress.